INTRODUCTION: BETTER GRILLING

 It’s June — can you believe it!
 Summer’s almost here and with summer comes more time outside and cooking on the grill.
 I know I love spending more outdoor time with family and friends enjoying a scrumptious meal from the grill.

-However, all is not rosy in the world of grilling.
+However, all is not rosy in the world of high-heat cooking.
 Cooking foods using very high heat isn’t without hazards.
 In this article, we’ll talk about grilling gone wrong and learn tips and tricks for better (and safer) grilling.

 As a general rule, cooking our food at lower temperatures, slowly, is better.
 The high heat and flame with either a charcoal or gas grill can increase your exposure to chemical compounds like AGEs, (advanced glycation end products) HCAs, (heterocyclic amines), and PAHs (polycyclic hydrocarbons) which are known as “carcinogens”, a chemical compound that may contribute to an increased risk of cancer if inhaled or consumed.
 These compounds are mutagenic meaning they can change your DNA which may increase your cancer risk.